opengovsg/starter-kit/docs/folder-structure.md

 ### `.eslintrc.json`

-The `.eslintrc.json` file is used to configure ESLint.
+The `.eslintrc.cjs` file is used to configure ESLint.
 See [ESLint Docs](https://eslint.org/docs/latest/user-guide/configuring/configuration-files) for more information.

 ### `next-env.d.ts`